Ashutosh Dixit

-Air Marshal Ashutosh Dixit, AVSM, VM, VSM is a serving officer of the Indian Air Force.
-He is currently serving as the Chief of Integrated Defence Staff.
-He was previously serving as the Air Officer Commanding-in-Chief, Central Air Command, prior to that he served as the Deputy Chief of the Air Staff.
-He earlier served as the Senior Air Staff Officer, South Western Air Command.
+Air Marshal Ashutosh Dixit, PVSM, AVSM, VM, VSM is a serving officer of the Indian Air Force.
+He is presently serving as the 51st Vice Chief of the Air Staff.
+He was previously serving as the Chief of Integrated Defence Staff, prior to that he was Air Officer Commanding-in-Chief, Central Air Command.
+He earlier served served as the Deputy Chief of the Air Staff and as Senior Air Staff Officer, South Western Air Command.

 Early life and education

-He is an alumnus of National Defence Academy, Pune and the Air Force Academy, Dundigal.
-He is also an alumnus of Defence Services Staff College, Bangladesh and National Defence College and National Defence College, New Delhi.
+The air officer is an alumnus of 69th course of the National Defence Academy, Khadakwasla and the Air Force Academy, Dundigal.
+He is also an alumnus of Defence Services Command and Staff College, Bangladesh and National Defence College, New Delhi.